 - P is the proportion of the eligible tree population infested. - I is the Insect Infestation Initial Rate parameter, as a value between 0 and 1.
 This is the function intercept, or the infestation rate at the first timestep of infestation. - Max is the Insect Infestation Max Rate parameter, as a value between 0 and 1.
-This is the maximum infestation rate that will occur regardless of how long the infestation lasts. - T is the time, in years, since the start of the infestation. - $X_0$ is the Insect Infestation X0 parameter.
-This is the time at which half of the maximum infestation rate is reached.

-• $X_b$ is the Insect Infestation Xb parameter.
+This is the maximum infestation rate that will occur regardless of how long the infestation lasts. - T is the time, in years, since the start of the infestation. - X_0 is the Insect Infestation X0 parameter.
+This is the time at which half of the maximum infestation rate is reached. - X_b is the Insect Infestation Xb parameter.
 This controls the steepness of the rise of the curve.

 You choose when an infestation begins with the Insect Infestation First Timestep parameter.
-The only way that an infestation ends is if there are no more infested trees in the plot.
+Infestation ends if it is directed to (using the Insect Infestation Last Timestep parameter) or if there are no more infested trees in the plot.
+If infestation ends, it does not start again.